kdliu00/audio/README.md

 ## Auvis
-This project is a simple audio visualizer that captures the system's audio output in real time using the WASAPI through CSCore.
+This project is a simple audio visualizer that captures the system's audio output in real time using the Windows Audio Session API (WASAPI) through CSCore.

 [Installer](https://github.com/kdliu00/auvis/releases)